ikeyboard/mongoose-meteor-account/README.md

 [![Circle CI](https://circleci.com/gh/bookmd/mongoose-meteor-account.svg?style=shield)](https://circleci.com/gh/bookmd/mongoose-meteor-account)

 Implement of the Meteor account system for Mongoose.<br />
-Now you can build new application with the same DB as your Meteor application, and authenticate with the same users!
+Now you can build new application with the same DB as your Meteor application, and authenticate with the same users!<br />
+Support change password with strength validation using [zxcvbn](https://github.com/dropbox/zxcvbn).

 <b>Usage</b>:
 ```js